Fix: BSOD After System Reset in Windows

 Choose Uninstall a Program

-5. You should now see a list of all the programs installed on your computer.
-Identify the problematic one and right-click on it.
+5. You’ll see all the programs on your computer.
+Find the one you think is causing problems, right-click on it, and choose Uninstall.

 Uninstall the conflicting program